Bxvant/c0724-code-solutions/css-syntax/css-syntax-quiz-notes.md

 - In CSS, how do you select elements by their tag name? by putting just its name
-- In CSS, how do you select an element by its `id` attribute? byt putting a # in front of the id name
+- In CSS, how do you select an element by its `id` attribute? by putting a # in front of the id name

 ## Notes